mattfrazee/string-tools/README.md

 Parameters: `String` Returns: `String`

-Create a uri formatted string that consists of only numbers and letters separated by a delimiter.
+Creates a uri formatted string that consists of only numbers and letters separated by a delimiter.

 **Example:**